On the stabilization of embedded thickenings: Abstract

 \section{Abstract}

-We define a space of relative embedded thickenings of a map from a finite complex to a Poincar\'e Duality space, and show that there is a highly connected \textit{stabilization map} induced by fiberwise suspension.
-As a result, we obtain a generalization to the Poincar\'e Duality categroy of a smooth stabilization theorem of Connolly and Williams.
+We define a space of relative embedded thickenings of a map from a finite complex to a Poincar\'e Duality space, and show that fiberwise suspension induces a highly connected \textit{stabilization map} between such spaces.
+As a result, we obtain a generalization to the Poincar\'e Duality category of a smooth stabilization theorem of Connolly and Williams.

 {\mathcal{T}} {\mathbb{E}} \:{\colon\thinspace} \cal{\mathcal} {\textit{rel}} {\mathbb{S}\mathbb{W}} {\mathcal{S}} {\mathcal{O}} {\mathcal{D}} {\operatorname{conn}} {\operatorname{hofiber}} {\operatorname{cofiber}}